Kralupy nad Vltavou

 Kralupy nad Vltavou ([ˈkralupɪ ˈnad vl̩tavou]; Kralup an der Moldau) is a town in Mělník District in the Central Bohemian Region of the Czech Republic.
-It has about 18,000 inhabitants.
+It has about 19,000 inhabitants.
 It is known as a traffic hub and industrial agglomeration.

-Administrative parts
+Administrative division

-Town parts and villages of Lobeček, Mikovice, Minice and Zeměchy are administrative parts of Kralupy nad Vltavou.
+Kralupy nad Vltavou consists of five municipal parts (in brackets population according to the 2021 census):